shrutipatankar/InformationRetrieval/Assignment2/README.txt

 4. CLICK RUN
 5. THE OUTPUT OF THIS PROGRAM IS SAVED IN Logs

-NOTE: THE OUTPUT FOR THIS CODE IS COLLECTEDAS FOLLOWS:
+NOTE: THE OUTPUT FOR THIS CODE IS COLLECTED AS FOLLOWS:
-THE LOG FILE THAT IS CREATED CONTAINS ALL THE RESULTS OF ALL THE EXPECTED TAU VALUES
+THE LOG FILE THAT IS CREATED CONTAINS ALL THE RESULTS OF ALL THE CALCULATED TAU VALUES
 --------------------------------------------------------------------------------------------------------------------------